 It has been written around the CRL NEC3 Main Civils Contract Target contract with activity schedule.
-Where works contracts have been based upon other NEC3 forms or main options (for example the enabling workscontracts), this Manual applies in its intent although some interpretation may be required for its application.
+Where works contracts have been based upon other NEC3 forms or main options (for example Short Form, or novated Subcontracts), this Manual applies in its intent although some interpretation may be required for its application.